joakimsk/docs/docs/concepts.rst

 It is also a client for the *Polaric-aprsd*; we call it the *'backend-server'*.
 It is a http server that runs on a different port than the frontend. *Polaric-aprsd* handles more dynamic position information, typically moving objects.
 It provides a REST API to clients for performing various operation, as well as a Websockets to push updates and notifications asynchronously.
 It offers an innovative way of filtering what the user sees (and how), and a way to use tags to help filtering and searching items.
 It offers user-login and role-based authorization.

 Aprsd is primarily an *APRS client* (and even an APRS igate if configured to do so); it can use a radio or the APRS-IS network to send or receive APRS packets.
-It is not limited to APRS, it can handle other datasources like e.g. AIS by using *plugins*.
+It is not limited to APRS; it can handle other datasources like e.g. AIS by using *plugins*.
 Plugins is a way to extend aprsd's functionality.
 A special and important plugin is the *database-plugin* which uses a PostgreSQL database (with PostGIS extension) to extend the capabilities of aprsd.
 It can store tracking-data and let users search historical trails or see snapshots at particular time-instants.
 It can store user-defined features and it can synchronize some information with other server-instances.

 Interoperability and extensibility
 ----------------------------------

-Polaric Server is an open-source client/server application that supports interoperability and extensibility.
+Polaric Server is a free and open-source client/server application that supports interoperability and extensibility.
 Interoperability refers to the ability of different systems, applications, or components to exchange information and work together effectively.
 Extensibility is the ability to add functionality with minimal need to change the core application.
 All this can be achieved through:

 * *Standardized Protocols*: The client and server communicate using standardized protocols, such as HTTP or WebSocket, which allow systems developed by different vendors or using different technologies to interact seamlessly.